-Caregiving can be very rewarding.
+Caregiving as a career can be very rewarding.

 Caregiving can also be very draining.
-You are experiencing many changes and demands in your life.
+You are experiencing many changes and demands on the job and may have other challenges outside of work.
 While you may have little or no control over your situation, you may be able to control how you react physically, mentally and emotionally.
-By changing how you react, the situation still occurs but you may feel less stressed.
+By changing how you react, the situation still occurs, but you may feel less stressed.

-Over time, the person you are supporting will change.
-Your relationship will change, and the sources of your stress will change.
-When you learn to take care of yourself by following some of the suggestions in this Guide, it can help ease your journey through the many phases of caregiving.
+Each individual you support will change as their illness progresses.
+Your co-workers and your work environment may change, as will your life outside of work.
+When you learn to take care of yourself by following some of the suggestions in this Guide, it can help you on the job, in your career as a caregiver, and in your personal life.

 Every caregiver's situation is unique.
 It's up to you to decide what works best for you in different stressful situations.
-Consider the self-care skills you have learned from this Guide: